Most reliable hob brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-This data, combined, with our independent hob reviews, gives us an unrivalled view of which hob brands you can rely on.
-We've rated 11 of the most popular hob brands, including AEG, Bosch, Hotpoint, Indesit and Zanussi.
-You can see the results in the table below.
-If you want to find out which hobs have impressed us the most with their cooking skills, head straight to our independent hob reviews.
+This data, combined with our independent hob reviews, gives us an unrivalled view of which hob brands you can rely on.
+We've rated 17 of the most popular hob brands, including AEG, Bosch, Hotpoint, Indesit and Zanussi and reveal the results below.

-Hobs were rated as the most reliable appliance out of the 14 major appliances we asked members about in our 2016 survey.
-But while the most reliable hob brand has just a 2% chance of developing a fault, you'll be five times more likely to experience problems if you opt for the least reliable brand.
-The least reliable brand in our survey might surprise you too, as it has a reputation for reliability.

 |Which hob brands are the most reliable?